 Unhealthy Habits That May Seem Healthy

 Some popular beliefs have led our society for years to maintain that certain habits may be all right for our health when it is really just a result of successful publicity and marketing.
-This article will tell you about unhealthy habits that may need to be changed or eliminated from your life.
+This article will tell you all about some unhealthy habits that may need to be changed or eliminated from your life.

 Flavored waters aren’t recommended

-Supplemental vitamins don’t have a positive effect
+Vitamin supplements don’t have a positive effect

 Beer has a lot of calories